-Golang is, in many ways, "C 2.0".
-As my "mother tongue" is C, of course I was drawn to this modern and safe language.
+Go is where I do most of my programming nowadays.
+It is, in many ways, "C 2.0", and as my "mother tongue" is C, of course I was drawn to this modern and safe language.

-Go collected some of the best traits of other languages, namely:
+Go has collected some of the best traits of other languages, namely:

-- while still being memory-safe and garbage-collected, from Java and C#;
+- while still being memory-safe and garbage-collected, like Java and C#;

-- opinionated about coding style (invented this, I guess after Kernighan learned from the brace-style wars of C :) );
+- opinionated about coding style (go invented this, I guess after Kernighan learned from the brace-style wars of C :) );

-- an easy, integrated hash table (map) type, from script languages.
+- an easy, integrated hash table (map) type, like script languages (for example PHP).